 “It used to be that vehicles turned into pumpkins at 100,000 miles.
 Nobody wanted them.
 They were considered trouble-prone and near the end of their useful life,” Clark says.
 “But the Great Recession taught us otherwise.
 That’s why even as people recovered economically, the average age of a car on the road kept climbing up.
 Because cars are made so well today, the bar that used to be at 100,000 is now at 200,000 miles.”

 CarGurus lets you type in your ZIP code and the make/model of the vehicle you’re interested in.
 They’ll comb through millions of listings available on published databases and rate the vehicles like this:

 This website can greatly simplify the pricing and discovery part of the used car buying process.

 If you’re getting quotes from traditional car dealerships, you want to make sure the quotes include all junk fees.
 Clark recommends you ask point-blank, “Does this quote include all made-up fees?”

 Such “made-up fees,” as the consumer expert calls them, include paperwork fees and document fees.

-Document fees alone can sometimes be $700.
+Document fees alone can sometimes be as much as $700.
 That’s where you’re basically charged for filling out the contract after you agree to buy a used car!

-Once you’ve found a vehicle you’re interested in, be sure to run the vehicle identification number (VIN) through a free VIN check tool.
-In doing this, you can find out if it’s a flood vehicle or if it’s been in an accident.
+Once you’ve found a used vehicle you’re interested in, be sure to run the vehicle identification number (VIN) through a free VIN check tool.
+By doing this, you can find out if it’s a flood vehicle or if it’s been in an accident.

 After much research, the three main places we recommend you get a free VIN check are: